GNOME/librsvg/devel-docs/roadmap.rst

 Short term
 ----------

-- `Switch from autotools to the Meson build system
-  <https://gitlab.gnome.org/GNOME/librsvg/-/merge_requests/657>`_.
-This may make it
-  easier to integrate the Rust-based gdk-pixbuf-loader from the last point.

 - Fix `issue #778 <https://gitlab.gnome.org/GNOME/librsvg/-/issues/778>`_ about incorrect
   offsetting for layers with opacity.
 Solving this should make it easier to fix the root cause of `issue #1 <https://gitlab.gnome.org/GNOME/librsvg/-/issues/1>`_, where librsvg